 Once you’re done with partying and all you’d like to stay sober, you can switch the beer and the wine for an awesome cup of strong Robusta coffee, mixed with butter and fish sauce before the final brew, making its taste more delicate.

 The Vietnamese coffee is famous for the way of its preparation – it is sipped over ice and it includes a small metal drip filter.
 Vietnamese people drink their iced coffee with or without milk, and the black coffee normally has about five teaspoons of sugar in it if you don’t order it differently.
-Other popular choices are egg coffee and yogurt coffee.
+Other popular Vietnamese drinks are egg coffee and yogurt coffee.

 4. Vietnamese Herbal Tea